 The truck is unloaded at our distribution center.
 The flowers are either picked up by drivers from our stores or, more likely, headed to the back of the building and our central design department.

 The demand is so great at Valentine’s Day that our stores simply can’t accommodate all the work.
-They get a big assist from central design, where teams of workers gather around long tables to pack roses in boxes or turn them and other flowers into beautiful arrangements.
+They get a big assist from central design, where teams of workers gather around long tables to package roses in boxes or turn them and other flowers into beautiful arrangements.

 Whether you give or receive Valentine’s Day roses, or both, we want to make sure you get the most out of them.
 In fact, with the right amount of care, you should be able to keep your roses looking just rosy for a week.